 No action.
-Staff will present an introduction to the internal Integrated Resource Planning (IRP) Process to the Community Advisory Committee (CAC).
+Staff will present a summary of the public presentation of the Introduction to the Internal Integrated Resource Planning (IRP) process.
+The presentation was conducted through the Community Advisory Committee (CAC) May 20, 2021 meeting.
+The presentation and comment period can be viewed here.